 The distinctive critical characteristics of the power system are the lack of adequate storage, meaning that most power must be generated contemporaneously with its use, and limits on whether and how system operators can adjust which transmission lines power flows on as it moves through the grid (parallel flows).
 Due to the lack of adequate storage, the speed of power flows, and response of other engineering elements of the system, system operators need to maintain essentially instantaneous balance, i.e., equivalence, of generation and load.
 This balance between generation and load occurs as power flows on the grid along every parallel path between supply sources and load sinks in quantities determined by the engineering ratings of each specific transmission line, among other things, rather than through a system where the pattern of the flows can be controlled by valves and pipes.
-In effect, therefore, the use of the transmission grid, in terms of power flows on transmission lines is determined by the system operator.
+In effect, therefore, the use of the transmission grid, in terms of power flows on transmission lines, is determined by the distribution of load across the system and the dispatch of supply at different locations by the system operator.
 In every interconnected grid, a system operator is required to control the dispatch in order to control the flows on the grid within security limits.